xenify-io/litepaper/README.md

 ## ♦️ Token Burning

 - If users want to acquire XNF tokens, they can do so by burning XEN and USDy tokens.
 But this is not just a smart move to reduce the circulating supply of XEN and USDy - it is also a powerful way to connect our communities.
-The burning mechanism has been integrated to not only strengthen the XEN and YSL.IO ecosystems but to also strategically align both communities under a shared vision.
+The burning mechanism has been integrated to not only strengthen the XEN and YSL.IO ecosystems but to also strategically unify both communities under a shared vision.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)